 The Twin Town Challenge is proud to support SpecialEffect, and all proceeds from by the Twin Town Challenge go towards the cost of their one-to-one support.
+Twin Town 2014, 2016 and 2018 have raised £850,000 for SpecialEffect and by taking part in Twin Town 2022 you can help us to get over the £1m!
 It helps to fund the customised equipment and software that allows disabled people to work, play and enjoy life.

-Lewis has been diagnosed with Batten's Disease, a progressive disorder that has impacted his mobility.
-He has now lost much of his muscle control and is only able to move his eyes.
+Lewis has Batten’s Disease, a progressive disorder that has impacted his mobility.
+He has lost much of his muscle control and is only able to move his eyes.

 Natalie has been staggered by how far SpecialEffect have brought Lewis.
 As his carer, she finds it really hard to see Lewis go through what he goes through.
 Despite his disability, SpecialEffect have been able to give Lewis his independence back.

 Lucy’s muscular dystrophy means she’s lying down most of the time and she has little mobility.
 SpecialEffect’s occupational therapists were up for the challenge and visited Lucy to see what they could do to help.
 They found a way to make use of some finger movement on her left hand and a way she could use her thumb too.
 They also found they could capture the movement in her right hand and, after adding in some voice controls, Lucy’s ready to take on her brothers at computer games.